mesosphere/dcos-commons/docs/pages/operations-guide.md

     - Recovery involves discarding any persistent volumes that the task once had on the host machine.
     - Recovery only occurs in response to a manual `pods replace` command (or operators may build their own tooling to invoke the replace command).

-Triggering a permanent recovery is a destructive operation, as it discards any prior persistent volumes for the task being recovered.
+Triggering a permanent recovery is a destructive operation, as it discards any prior persistent volumes for the pod being recovered.
 This is desirable when the operator knows that the previous machine isn't coming back.
 For safety's sake, permanent recovery is currently not automatically triggered by the SDK itself.

 ## Persistent Volumes